 “Invest in More Real Estate?
 You Should See My Mortgage!”

-Some homeowners are reluctant to invest in REITs because they see their home as a sizable real estate investment.
+Some homeowners are reluctant to invest in REITs because they see their home as a sizable real estate investment, which is where Investors Choice Lending services come in handy as an alternative.
 For the typical American homeowner, however, the family home is not an income-producing investment.
 It’s a consumption item, used for shelter and personal enjoyment.
 Unless you own dozens of rent-producing properties around the country, home ownership is quite different than a REIT investment (except, perhaps, for the inflation hedge that both can provide).
 By providing geographic and property-type diversification, REITs (and particularly REIT funds) drastically reduce idiosyncratic risk and provide a reliable, investable proxy for the $5 Trillion commercial real estate market.

 I believe that REITs are one of the fundamental building blocks of a long-term equity portfolio.
 For that reason, all of the portfolio recommendations on our site include REITs in the potential investment pool.
 Before investing, however, there are a couple of things that you should be aware of.
 First, the high dividend yield offered by REITs, while attractive to income investors, makes these securities quite inefficient from a tax perspective.
 If possible, purchase them in a tax-sheltered account.
 Secondly, you could already own some REITs without even knowing it.
 A typical fund that mirrors the total US Stock Market is comprised of about 2% REITs, while a small-cap value index fund could contain 10% or more REITs.
 Taking your existing holdings into account, a reasonable long-term REIT allocation would be 5-15% of your equity portfolio.
 Finally, while there are over 100 publicly available REITs to choose from, you don’t need to be an expert in order to invest.
 Control costs and simplify your portfolio by investing in a REIT index fund or ETF like those offered by Vanguard (VGSIX/VNQ).